-Not included are alcoholic beverages, personal items such as laundry, mini-bar, or phone calls, all pre and post-tour activities, activities of an individual nature selected during the tour, or any optional activities of the group not outlined in the itinerary.
+Not included are flights, alcoholic beverages, personal items such as laundry, mini-bar, or phone calls, all pre and post-tour activities, activities of an individual nature selected during the tour, or any optional activities of the group not outlined in the itinerary.
 The tour begins in Chihuahua City, Mexico [CUU] and ends in Monterrey, Mexico [MTY].

 Climate Considerations - Even though it will be the summertime in Mexico, you may be surprised at how cool it can get at night.
 This is not to say that it will always be chilly, as the days should be nice and warm, but elevations run from sea level to ca. 8,500 feet (2,600m) elevation, and this will be the rainy season.
 Typically the rainfall is limited to afternoon thunderstorms.
 While along the Pacific coast a relatively short downpour during the day is usually quite lovely.
 Bring rain gear but do not let your mind imagine long periods of cold, hard rain.
 These will be welcome rains of short durations.